BMB-STAT/BMB-STAT3/chapter1.md

 - [0.2719908]
 - 0.05588852
 - 0.2730661
+- 0.05529484

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->
-- We have around 150 students in our STAT class, but remember, size is the number of trials - you comparing your birthday with 149 other birthdays - therefore size=149
+- Assume we have 150 students in our STAT class, but remember, size is the number of trials - you comparing your birthday with 149 other birthdays - therefore size=149
 - Your birthday happens on a specific day, therefore the probability of someone sharing that specific day with you is 1/365 - this is the probability argument
-- Even though there are 2 of you with the same birthday, the question asks what is the probability that 1 other person shares their birthday with you, therefore there is only 1 success in all your 149 trials  - therefore x = 1
+- Even though there are 2 of you with the same birthday, we have to think about the size as number of trials, and x as number of successes, so you have 1 success when 1 person you compare your birthday with has the same one - therefore x = 1.

 `@pre_exercise_code`
 ```{r}